vigour-io/shutter/README.md

     + Check `vigour-img/images/` for available masks and overlays
     + Check `http://www.imagemagick.org/Usage/blur/blur_montage.jpg` for blur arguments radius and sigma (<radius>x<sigma>)

+- Issue a GET request to the following address to remove the corresponding image from cache (both the requested image and the original unmodified download)
+    + `/invalidate/<any of the above>`

 ## Deployment